 This statement has been published in accordance with the Modern Slavery Act 2015.
-It sets out the steps taken by Adecco UK Limited ("we" or "our") to prevent modern slavery and human trafficking in its business and supply chains.
+It sets out the steps taken by Adecco UK Limited ("we" or "our") to prevent modern slavery and human trafficking in its business and supply chains during the year ending 31 December 2017.